turgu1/esp32-gateway/README.md

 - **MQTT Default Retain value**: The MQTT Retain value to use when sending messages to the MQTT server.
 - **MQTT Username**: Username as defined in the MQTT server configuration.
 - **MQTT Client Identification**: MQTT Client Id used by the gateway.
-- **MQTT User Password**: Password associated to username as defined in the MQTT server configuration.
+- **MQTT User Password**: Password associated with username as defined in the MQTT server configuration.

 For the Wifi sub-system:
 - **Wifi Router SSID**: SSID as defined in the Wifi Router.
 - **Wifi Router Password**: Password as defined in the Wifi Router.
 - **Wifi Router Authorization Mode**: Authorization mode as defined in your router.
 Can be WEP, WPA, WPA2, WPA3.
-- **Wifi AP SSID**: SSID associated to the gateway Wifi AP for gateway discovery by sensors.
+- **Wifi AP SSID**: SSID associated with the gateway Wifi AP for gateway discovery by sensors.
-- **Wifi AP Password**: Password associated to the gateway Wifi AP for gateway discovery by sensors.
+- **Wifi AP Password**: Password associated with the gateway Wifi AP for gateway discovery by sensors.
 Can be empty for an open AP.
 - **Wifi AP Authorization Mode**: Authorization mode to be used for the gateway AP.
 Can be WEP, WPA, WPA2, WPA3.

 ### Channel usage